 3. Show Gratitude to Your Family

 Your family is with you every day, which makes it easy to overlook and take them for granted.
 Take a moment to celebrate your family and be grateful for them.
 Show your appreciation each day by acknowledging a family member’s individual contribution and personality.
 Each day, you can think of which family member you’re going to thank, and how.

 4. Remember Your Friends

-Friends are also easy to take for granted, especially in this day and age with hundreds of online friends on Facebook or other social networks.
-Instead of amassing more and more, take a moment and celebrate something special about a friend today.
+Take a moment to celebrate something special about a friend today.
 Maybe a note, phone call, text, or some other personal communication would make her day.
 Share a memory!
 Go out for lunch!
 Have your friend over for tea!
 Find a way to show your gratitude for those people who are your friends.

 5. Go Outdoors

 Getting outdoors and appreciating the fresh air, fields, woods, rocks, wildlife, or whatever you have available is a wonderful way to experience nature’s joy.
 Isn’t God”s creation beautiful!

 It can be on the beach or in the mountains, or anywhere in between…just get outside for a bit each day if you can, or at least weekly.
 You don’t have to “do” anything – just be outside and take it all in.